milch/supermil.ch/content/post/fastlane-part-2.md

 If we take a look at the generated `Fastfile` we can see that it already includes some lanes and some other configuration.

-Something that we haven't discussed yet when I was talking about the DSL is the `platform` block: it simply scopes all the lanes it contains to a single platform.
+Something that we haven't discussed yet when I was talking about the DSL is the `platform` block, which simply scopes all the lanes it contains to a single platform.
 For a multi-platform project this allows you to have a single `Fastfile` to support all the platforms your project supports.
 If you are using different platforms you would call the lanes from your command line with `fastlane <platform> <lane>`.